When to use

-- Content actions are related to the entire page.
+- Secondary content actions are related to the entire page.
 They are located in the top right corner of the content header.

-- For more than four actions use a drop-down menu.
+- For more than four actions use a more menu.
 Show the main actions on the page and place the additional actions in the menu.

 Minimal content header

-Most pages need introduction and therefore should have a title.
+Most pages need introduction and therefore should have a page title.